 The ICONPARC CMS system automatically and conceptually ensures the uniform visualization of all frontend content.
 Permissible degrees of freedom can be finely granularly defined.
 Below we present some elements of the CMS module.

 All editorial content consists of individual content snippets.
 Simple snippets can represent a heading, an image, a video or a text block.
 More complex snippets, for example, allow for a "text-image-link" block.
 In addition to the numerous snippet types included in the standard scope, any other snippet types can be defined within the scope of customization.

-By combining desired snippet types, templates for the actual editorial content are created by configuration, which can be conveniently managed in the backend of the solution with the help of the CMS template wizard.
+By combining desired snippet types, templates for the actual editorial content are created by configuration, which can be conveniently managed in the backend of the solution with the help of the CMS template assistant.
 For example, it can be specified that certain snippet types must always be present in content that is derived from a certain template.
 The order of the applicable snippet types can also be specified, as can the permissibility of multiple occurrences of individual snippet types within the template.